Salih Bozok

 Salih Bozok (1881 – April 25, 1941) was an officer of the Ottoman Army, later the Turkish Army and a politician of the Republic of Turkey.
 He was the chief aide-de-camp of Mustafa Kemal (Atatürk), the founder of modern Turkey.

-Bozok was a close childhood and lifelong friend of Atatürk, both having been born in 1881 in Salonica and having attended the Monastir Military High School together.
+Bozok was a close childhood and lifelong friend of Atatürk, both having been born in 1881 in Thessaloniki and having attended the Monastir Military High School together.
 On November 10, 1938, upon witnessing the dead body of Atatürk in the latter's bedroom of Dolmabahçe Palace, a distraught and stunned Bozok stepped outside and shot himself through the chest with a pistol.
 However, the bullet narrowly missed his heart, and Bozok did not succumb to his fatal wound until April 1941.

 Bozok's life and friendship with Atatürk was depicted in the successful 2010 Turkish film Veda.
+Bozok had Albanian origins through his paternal grandfather, Safer Efendi.
+This is written and documented by Andrew Mango.

+Salih has a son, Cemil Bozok.